CarlG96/ultima-gym/README.md

 * The Opening Times Table and the Prices Table
     * These tables make up the rest of the Contact Section and consist of two tables that display information on the opening times and prices of Ultima Gym.
+    * The purpose of this section is to allow the user to know this information in an easily readable format.
     * The text of the tables is centered to make it more easily readable.

 * The Footer, the Address and the Social Media Links
     * The Footer consists of four div elements on top of eachother displaying the address of Ultima Gym and links to Ultima Gym social media.
+    * The purpose of this section is to allow the user to access Ultima Gym's social media.
     * It follows the same color scheme as the Logo and Navigation Bar and the clickable social media links turn orange when hovered over as well.
     * The Address can be clicked on to drop down to display Ultima Gym's Address.
 This drop-down means it only takes up space on the user's screen when they want it to.
     * The social media links have Font Awesome icons displaying the relevant social media icons which can be clicked on to take you to the relevant social media website.